astrochun/voxcharta-my-voting-record/README.md

 $ conda activate voxcharta
 $ git clone https://github.com/astrochun/voxcharta-my-voting-record.git
 $ cd voxcharta-my-voting-record
-$ (sudo) python setup.py install
+$ (sudo) pip install .
 ```

+For editable/development installation, execute `(sudo) pip install -e .`
+This is preferred over the `python setup.py` method as certain dependencies (`numpy`) will fail to install during the build process.

 ## Vox Charta Data Export

 Before using this software, you will want to export your Vox Charta My Voting Records
 page.
 Here are the steps.
-These are based on Chrome, so differences may occur:
+These are based on Chrome, so differences may occur for other browsers:

 1. [Login to Vox Charta](https://voxcharta.org/wp-login.php) before you can't!
 2. Click on "Tools > My Voting Records"